 PMR 25(7) requires that the body corporate must, on the request in writing by a member, make available a full and detailed account of all amounts debited and credited to the member’s account with the body corporate.

-PMR 26(1)(c) deals with the preparation of annual financial statements for presentation at the general meeting.
+PMR 26(1)(c) deals with the preparation of Body Corporate annual financial statements for presentation at the general meeting.
 These must include analyses of:

-- The amounts due to the body corporate in respect of contributions, special contributions and other charges, classified by member and the periods for which such amounts were owed.
+- The amounts due to the body corporate in respect of contributions, special contributions, and other charges, are classified by the member and the periods for which such amounts were owed.

-- The amounts due by the body corporate to its creditors such as any public authority, local municipality or other entity for services including, without limitation, water, electricity, gas, sewerage and refuse removal, classified by creditor and the periods for which such amounts were owed;
+- The amounts due by the body corporate to its creditors such as any public authority, local municipality, or other entity for services including, without limitation, water, electricity, gas, sewerage and refuse removal, classified by the creditor and the periods for which such amounts were owed;

 - The amounts advanced to the body corporate by way of levy finance, a loan, in terms of a guarantee insurance policy or otherwise, setting out the actual or contingent liability of the body corporate and the amounts paid by the body corporate and by any member in terms of such arrangement;

-- The amounts in the reserve fund showing the amount available for maintenance, repair and replacement of each major capital item as a percentage of the accrued estimated cost and the rand value of any shortfall;
+- The amounts in the reserve fund show the amount available for maintenance, repair, and replacement of each major capital item as a percentage of the accrued estimated cost and the rand value of any shortfall;

 - Premiums and other amounts paid and payments received by the body corporate and any member in terms of the insurance policies of the body corporate and the expiry date of each policy; and